Santa Fe, New Mexico

 The front of the house is set deeply into the earth.
 You enter through a recessed courtyard and into a cool, private vestibule.
 An opening cut into one of the concrete walls then leads you into the main body of the house, where panoramic views of the Sangre de Cristo mountains are revealed.
 Although there are large expanses of glass, they are all deeply shaded by cantilevered roof forms that create porches around the perimeter.

-The house enhances a feeling of connection to the site, both physically, and temporally, and provides a true sense of shelter.
+The house enhances a feeling of connection to the site and provides a true sense of shelter.

 Architect: Specht Architects